 Size and Weight

-The most important feature of the Mini ereader is its size.
-Most eReaders are at least 6” in screen size – certainly, those among the Kindle and Nook ranges are.
+The most important feature of the Kobo ereader Mini is its size.
+Most eReaders are at least 6” in screen size – certainly, those among the Kindle or Nook ranges are.
 This is one part of the market which Kobo now has to itself more or less.
 The only rivals are much older eReader devices, which offer much less than this one.

 Because the screen of the Mini is only 5”, it can truly be called pocket-sized.
 OK, it doesn’t fit completely into the palm of your hand like a cell phone, but it’s not far off, and can comfortably slip into a jeans pocket or coat pocket.
 That makes it much more portable than any of the other eReaders on the market – a massive selling point, especially for those who don’t have a bag to carry a larger eReader around in.